-CASW Director: The CASW Director serves as a liaison between the NBASW and the CASW (Canadian Association of Social Workers) and serves as a director on the national Board.
+CASW Representative: The CASW Director serves as a liaison between the NBASW and the CASW (Canadian Association of Social Workers) and serves as a director on the national Board.

-First Nations Social Work Representative: The First Nations Social Work Representative is appointed by NB’s First Nations communities to sit on the NBASW Board of Directors.
-The First Nations Representative is responsible for providing a First Nations perspective and voice to the work of the Board.
-This representative supports the NBASW in ensuring its work, positions and decisions are culturally responsive and inclusive.
+First Nations Social Work Representatives: The First Nations Social Work Representatives are appointed by NB’s First Nations communities to sit on the NBASW Board of Directors.
+The First Nations Representatives are responsible for providing a First Nations perspective and voice to the work of the Board.
+These representatives support the NBASW in ensuring its' work, positions, and decisions are culturally responsive and inclusive.

-Current First Nations Social Work Representative: Shasta Hitchcock, RSW
+Current Wolastoquiyik First Nation Social Work Representative: Michelle Sacobie, RSW

 Public Member: A member of the public is appointed by the Minister of Health to sit on the Board of Directors.
 The Public Member is responsible for representing the interests of the general public and helping the NBASW carry out its work in a way that is accountable and transparent.
 As the only member of the Board who is not a social worker, the Public Member provides a crucially important and unique perspective to the Board's discussions and priorities.